Glossary of baseball terms: free baseball

 Slang for extra innings.
 The fans get to see extra innings "for free".

+free foot

+The pitcher's foot which is not required to be in contact with the pitcher's plate.
+This foot will correspond with the pitcher's glove hand.

 free pass

 A base on balls.
 "Free" because the batter does not have to hit the ball to get on base.
 Also referred to as a "free ticket" and an Annie Oakley.